ProtractorNinja/pixyll/_drafts/flex-and-bison-automation.md

 {% endhighlight %}

-Running `build-bats.sh` would subsequently build `motion.bats`, with a unique test case for every test from my input files.
-Thanks to my standard prefixes, it was pretty easy to automatically indicate which output file to check against:
+Running `build-bats.sh` would produce `motion.bats`, a long file that looked something like this:

 {% highlight bash %}